 01.Gaia

-Good to Know: Match the smart and elegant dress code at Gaia by trading your technical ski gear for sharp tailoring before you arrive.
+Good to Know: The smart and elegant dress code is strictly enforced at Gaia, so swap your technical layers for tailored wool before heading in for sushi.

 © Photo Credits: Sumosan